endash/endash.github.io/_posts/2016-02-03-ios-design-patterns-part-i.markdown

 You might have a strong intuition that a lot of that belongs in code, as part of "your app."
 If so, ask yourself: if this belongs in code, does it belong in *this class*?
 Truly?
 Cramming bits of orphan code wherever we can just to have a place to put them is a strong code smell.
 Storyboards help eliminate that.
 Embrace them.

+Huge drawback: The objects you instantiate this way have to be `@objc`, and as such you can't have `@IBOutlet`s for a protocol type that isn't also `@objc`.
+This means you lose the ability to pass and return non-Objective-C types such as structs, enums, or tuples.
+This is really frustrating and a significant limitation on using the technique to clean up your view controllers more generally.